-The new expanded TRC comprises a round robin format in which all the teams play each other home and away.
+The new expanded TRC (2012-2021) comprised a round robin format in which all the teams (Argentina, Australia, New Zealand and South Africa) played each other home and away.
 The first Championship (2012) was won by New Zealand, who won all six of their matches.
 Australia won the 2015 TRC which was shortened due to the Rugby World Cup being played later in the year.
-The round robin format comprised the teams playing each other once home or away.
+Indeed in a Rugby World Cup year the format comprises an abbreviated tournament with the teams playing each other once home or away.

-New Zealand, Australia and South Africa have frequently been ranked among the top rugby nations with the latter two teams winning the Rugby World Cup twice and New Zealand winning it three times.
+New Zealand, Australia and South Africa have frequently been ranked among the top rugby nations in the world with New Zealand and South Africa winning the tournament three times each, with Australia winning it twice.

-Argentina has been ranked as high as third in the official World Rankings and has twice reached the Rugby World Cup semi-finals, a higher achievement than Italy, Scotland, and Ireland among the Six Nations teams.
+Argentina has been ranked as high as third in the official World Rankings and has twice reached the Rugby World Cup semi-finals.

 Due to the impact of the COVID-19 pandemic in 2020 the Springboks were unable to participate in The Rugby Championship that was set to be hosted in Australia.
 In its place SANZAAR delivered a Tri-Nations tournament between Argentina, Australia and New Zealand.